asseth/assethbox/README.md

 ## Simplest install

 Download the .ova file  [here](https://s3-eu-west-1.amazonaws.com/asseth/assethbox/assethbox_0.6.0.ova) and import it in virtualbox
-Import it in virtualbox ('Fichier/Importer un appareil virtuel') for french people
+Import it in virtualbox ('File/Import...')

+user: vagrant
+password: vagrant

 ## Build from sources